EMIPws/emipws.github.io/pages/corrected-dataset.md

 **Please cite this paper:**

-Naser Al Madi, Drew T. Guarnera, Bonita Sharif, and Jonathan I. Maletic.2021.
-EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset.
+Naser Al Madi, Drew T. Guarnera, Bonita Sharif, and Jonathan I. Maletic.2021. *EMIP Toolkit: A Python Library for Customized Post-processing of the Eye Movements in Programming Dataset*.
 In ETRA ’21: 2021 Symposium on Eye Tracking Research and Applications (ETRA ’21 Short Papers), May25–27, 2021, Virtual Event, Germany.
 ACM, New York, NY, USA, 6 pages. [https://doi.org/10.1145/3448018.3457425](https://doi.org/10.1145/3448018.3457425)